nbrady-techempower/chubbajs/README.md

 ### Why do I even need this?

 You probably don't.
 I didn't build it for you.
-I built it for me.l I hate writing migrations.
+I built it for me.
+I hate writing migrations.
 I hate running migrations.
 Sometimes I get an app idea, and I just want to start writing it in JavaScript.
 Now, I can do that.
 I just create a database in Postgres, update my config, and